iodigital-com/io-technology/data/blog/the-future-of-page-transitions-with-shared-element-transitions.md

 <small>Source available on https://codepen.io/milanvogels/pen/ZErNOBz</small>

-If we want specific elements of your site to stay in-place during the transition, we have to add a `page-transition-tag` and `contain: paint`.
-Assuming the element wont change between page-a and page-b, the element will now remain in the same place.
+If we want specific elements of our site to stay in place during the transition, we have to add a `page-transition-tag` and `contain: paint`.
+Assuming the element won't change between page-a and page-b, the element will now remain in the same place.

 ```CSS
 .header {